rohitgeddam/fosseeVideoProcessing/README.md

 * `api/reupload/<int:chunk_id>`
 **[POST]**
  <p>This endpoint is used to reupload the audio file (.mp3).The file is uploaded using form field with the name 'file'. chunk_id is required as parameter.</p>
-   <p>This route is redirected to the getdetails route which returns</p>
+   <p>This route is redirected to the getdetails route which returns  JSON</p>

     message
     downloadUrl